floweethehub/thehub/support/developer-notes.md

 and the result is not very consistent.
 However, we're now trying to converge to a single style, so please use it in new code.
 Old code will be converted gradually.
-- Basic rules specified in src/.clang-format.
-Use a recent clang-format-3.5 to format automatically.

 - Braces on new lines for namespaces, classes, functions, methods.
 - Braces on the same line for everything else.
 - 4 space indentation (no tabs) for every block except namespaces.
 - No indentation for public/protected/private or for namespaces.
 - No extra spaces inside parenthesis; don't do ( this )
 - No space after function names; one space after if, for and while.

 Block style example:
 ```c++